-April is the most exciting month of the year in the gardening calendar.
+Here at OGD garden design and landscaping, we find April to be the most exciting month of the year in the gardening calendar.
 Things suddenly begin to look green and vibrant and the warmer days and lighter evenings can gladden the heart of every gardener.

 April is a great time for …